Anxiety Disorders

 Generalized Anxiety Disorder (GAD)

 Generalized anxiety disorder is marked by chronic, excessive worry about everyday life events that is difficult to control.
 Symptoms often include restlessness, feeling keyed up or on edge, muscle tension, being easily fatigued, difficulty concentrating or mind going blank, irritability, and poor sleep.
 Individuals often describe a constant mental tension with “what if” thinking that is difficult to shut off.
 GAD can affect work, school, relationships, and overall well-being, leading to chronic stress, burnout, mood symptoms, and physical health problems.
-Symptoms respond well to psychotherapy, medication, or a combination of both.

 Social Anxiety Disorder